Rain (wrestler): Women Superstars Uncensored (2009–2012)

 Rain debuted in WSU in January 2009 with two victories over Rachel Summerlyn on separate DVD tapings in one night.
 She would go on to defeat Malia Hosaka at WSU's 2 year anniversary show.
 She went to the finals of WSU's 2009 J-Cup but lost to Angel Orsini in the finals.
 The following night she received her first WSU Championship shot in a three-way match involving Orsini and champion Mercedes Martinez in which Mercedes retained her title.
 Rain picked up a win over Nikki Roxx in June and in August, she teamed up with Orsini to challenge for the WSU tag team titles which they lost via DQ.
-Later that night on WSU's second DVD taping, the duo were successful against Nikki Roxx & Mercedes Martinez.
+Later that night on WSU's second DVD taping, the duo were successful against Roxx and Martinez.
 Rain and Orsini's partnership would not last long and they would become enemies again.
-On October 3, 2009, Rain defeated Angel Orsini in an uncensored rules match.
+On October 3, 2009, Rain defeated Orsini in an uncensored rules match.

 Rain would go on to defeat Portia Perez to become the #1 contender to the WSU Championship.
-Rain would face Mercedes Martinez for the title in the main event of WSU's 3 year anniversary show in March 2010.
-Mercedes successfully defended her title against Rain, defeating her in an uncensored rules match on March 6, 2010.
+Rain would face Martinez for the title in the main event of WSU's 3 year anniversary show in March 2010.
+Martinez successfully defended her title against Rain, defeating her in an uncensored rules match on March 6, 2010.
 Rain would main event WSU's next show which was the first of two tapings in a loss to Awesome Kong.
-Rain would form her own alliance known as Rain's Army with Nikki Roxx and Jessicka Havok later in 2010.
+Rain would form her own alliance known as Rain's Army with Roxx and Jessicka Havok later in 2010.
 At WSU's first ever internet pay per view, Breaking Barries, Rain picked up an impressive victory over Jamilia Craft in just 3 minutes.
 The win garnered Rain another title shot on November 6, 2010.
-However, Mercedes was once again successful, defeating Rain this time in an I Quit match.
+However, Martinez was once again successful, defeating Rain this time in an I Quit match.